isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 There are indeed two long running queries, coinciding perfectly with a load increase of 2, and they are easily identifyable cron queries.
 They run from two different hosts, with the same cron banner.

-I have no idea what that job does, but we are looking at a `SELECT` statement in `REPEATABLE READ` isolation that has a run time of multiple hours, and unsurprisingly an Undo Log escalation.
+I have no idea what that job does, but we are looking at a `SELECT` statement in `REPEATABLE READ` isolation that has a run time of multiple hours, and unsurprisingly an Undo-Log escalation.
 That leads to slow query performance and reduced capacity for all things, including the capacity test, and a changed target size for the pool.

 ## What we can learn from this